Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

  - [Virustotal Results](#virustotal)
  - [Trobleshooting](#troubleshooting)

-## Event numbers and messages

-You can view service events in the Events Log > Apps&Services > WUP Blocker tree.

-Files in folder:
+## Files

- WindowsUpdateBlocker.exe - the service file
+ - WindowsUpdateBlocker.exe - the service file

- WindowsUpdateBlockerCleanup.exe - a little utility to resetting Windows Update and Windows Update Medic services to their defaults.
+ - WindowsUpdateBlockerCleanup.exe - a little utility to resetting Windows Update and Windows Update Medic services to their defaults.

  To silenty reset Windows Update Services without any messages open a command prompt from service directory as admin and type:
  WindowsUpdateBlockerCleanup.exe s

  The 's' switch instructs the utility to work silently.

  When You uninstall the service with  Uninstall.exe or Apps&Services remove method, the uninstaller process starts this utility to reset services.

+## Event numbers and messages

+You can view service events in the Events Log > Apps&Services > WUP Blocker tree.

 ### Windows Update Blocker Service Starting